-- Essays must be submitted until 11 January 2024 before midnight.
-It is sufficient to send in the essay via email as one pdf-file (Please make sure that you get an acknowledgement from me!). - Ilias: Seminar papers and other information will be circulated at the start of the semester via the learning platform.
-So please register (password: macroseminar)!
+- Essays must be submitted until 13 January 2025 before midnight.
+Please send in the essay via email as one pdf-file (Please make sure that you get an acknowledgement from me). - Ilias: Seminar papers and other information will be circulated via the learning platform.
+So please register (password: macroseminar),